Licensed Wildlife Removal in Washington D.C.

 There are also plenty of other potential solutions to a rat infestation that are said to work by scent, and these include natural smells, and if you have problems with rats in the garden, it is said that planting garlic or peppermint can help.
 Among the other smells that are said to be used, a strong scent such as peppermint oil can also be applied indoors in areas where the rats are present.
 Some people also recommend using hot chili peppers to create a solution that can be sprayed around the areas where the rats are present, so that the capsaicin in those peppers can provide the unpleasant aspect to drive the rats away.

-Alternative Ways Of Dealing With A Rat Infestation
+District Wildlife Solutions: Alternative Ways of Dealing with A Rat Infestation